stdlib-js/stdlib/docs/style-guides/git/README.md

 * Submit a pull request against the `master` branch.

-* Before merging a hotfix branch into the `master` branch, the changes __must__ pass continuous integration tests and be peer reviewed.
+* Before merging a hotfix branch into the `master` branch, the changes __must__ be peer reviewed and pass continuous integration tests.

 * Once merged into `master`, if a release branch currently exists, submit a pull request against the `release` branch.
 Otherwise, submit a pull request against the `develop` branch.
 By merging a hotfix into a release branch, the hotfix changes should be propagated to the `develop` branch upon merging the release branch into the `develop` branch.